OHIF/Viewers/docs/latest/advanced/extensions.md

 ##### Toolbar Custom Component

 Toolbar elements can define its own custom react component to be consumed when rendering it.
 So far, it accepts `Functional` and `Class` Components.
 For that, you just need to expose your `CustomToolbarComponent` as the value of key `CustomComponent`.
+In case the property `CustomComponent` is not present, a default toolbar component will be used to render it.
 See bellow

 ```js
 definitions: [